 The other day I posted a sorrel syrup recipe inspired by a sorrel drink that my Nan makes.
 Now I’m gonna share the most obvious way to use it.
 In a cocktail of course!
 Sorrel/hibiscus based drinks are pretty common and served all over the Caribbean.
 If you’ve never had it then you’re missing out.
 The combination of the hibiscus flower paired with Jamaican white rum balances to create a delectable cocktail.

 This recipe is simple yet tastes so good.
 It’s a quick, soothing drink that’s great for all occasions ranging from sweltering hot summer barbecues to fancy New Year’s parties.
 The seasonal spices compliment the subtle floral, citrus notes of the hibiscus flower, to make a drink that’s truly perfect for all year round.
 This would make a great addition to any Christmas menu.

-Finish this drink by adding a sprig of rosemary and rimming the glass with brown sugar.
+Finish this drink by rimming the glass with brown sugar and adding a sprig of rosemary.

 A fragrant, floral cocktail that's perfect for all occasions.

-Add all of the ingredients to a tumbler.
+Divide all of the ingredients between 2 tumblers.